cybertraining-dsc/su21-reu-364/project/index.md

 ## 5. Example of an AI algorithm with Hand Tracking

-OpenCV

 ## 6. Methodology

-In this research we built the model using a convolution neural network (CNN) which allows the model to retrieve the images
+In this research we built the model using a convolution neural network (CNN) to create an AI that can recognize ASL letters, using a collection of 282 image data set each containing 94 images for each letter to train the AI's CNN.
+This can be expanded to allow an AI to recognize letters, words, and any expression that can be made using a still image of the hands.
+A CNN fits this perfectly as we can use its ability to assign importance to segements of a image and tell the difference from one another using weights and biases and with the proper training it is able to learn to identify these characteristics [9].

 ## 7. Benchmark